 Within this beautiful town, we can find different places of great interest.
 Such as its Ducal Palace, from the 16th century.
 The Church of Santa María la Mayor.
 In the same way.
-You will be surprised by its El Parque del Bosque, a Renaissance garden from the 16th century, it is unique!
+You will be surprised by its El Parque del Bosque, a Renaissance garden from the 16th century, and it is unique!

 Carrión de los Condes

 Carrión de los Condes is located in the natural region of Tierra de Campos.
 40 kilometers from the province of Palencia.

 Carrión dnzoiloe Los Condes is known for its Romanesque monuments.
-If you are interested in the Camino de Santiago.
+Suppose you are interested in the Camino de Santiago.
 Here you can enjoy a town full of historic hospitals and hostels.
 The Jacobean route A place where you can breathe the history of this pilgrimage route.

 Carrión de Los Condes has up to three monuments declared a Site of Cultural Interest, all linked to religious heritage.
-They are the monastery of San Zoilo, with its 16th and 17th century Plateresque cloister.
+They are the monastery of San Zoilo, with its 16th and 17th-century Plateresque cloister.
 The 12th century Church of Santa María del Camino.
-The Church of Santiago, and its wonderful Pantocrator.
+The Church of Santiago and its wonderful Pantocrator.

 Yanguas rises between the hills of this region, one of the least populated in Europe.
 Nobody would say it when seeing the life that this town overflows.
 It is located between the Masas and Cidacos rivers.
 The most common element that we can appreciate is the stones.
 They are present in all the architectural samples of the town.
 Highlighting its streets, and especially the walls of its houses.